 It is not too late to register if you are a teacher or leaders of a youth organization – Sign up here and you will receive all the info you need.

-If you are in Knoxville – all students from K – 12th are invited to join in the Hour of Code which the Knox County 4-H Computers and Technology Project Group are hosting at Cedar Springs Presbyterian Church from 7-8pm on Thursday 12 December.
-All the details can be found on their website or Facebook group.
+If you are in Knoxville – all students from K – 12th are invited to join in the Hour of Code which the Knox County 4-H Computers and Technology Project Group are hosting at Brehm Animal Science Building at the University of Cape Town from 6:45-8pm on Thursday 11 December.
+All the details can be found on their Facebook group.

 To further assist students to get to experience the world of programming, I am offering a $9.95 online 4 week course called Intro to Game Programming.
 This course is designed for 5th-12th graders and will give students a taste of the world of programming.